Skip to content

 After you have seen the agent record, try a low-risk change:

-sase run "#git:home create or update notes.md with one short note about SASE workspaces"
+"#git:home create or update notes.md with one short note about SASE workspaces.
+Then run: sase artifact create -p notes.md -l 'Workspace note'"

 Now the agent has permission to make a visible diff in its isolated numbered workspace.
 Your own repositories and the home primary checkout stay untouched unless you explicitly bring changes back.
-When the agent commits its work, SASE's commit workflow records a ChangeSpec that you can review on ACE's PRs tab before landing or submitting anything.
+When the agent commits its work, SASE's commit workflow records a Patch that you can review in ACE's Artifacts tab, under Patches, before landing or submitting anything.

 For your own repositories, use #git:<name> to target a managed project or #git:<bare-repo-path> to register an existing bare repository.
-Provider plugins add other workspace references, such as #gh:<owner>/<repo> for GitHub. #cd:<path> also exists, but it runs directly in that directory with no numbered workspace or VCS lifecycle; use it only when you deliberately want an in-place run.
+Provider plugins add other workspace references, such as #gh:<owner>/<repo> for GitHub.
 The workspace guide has the full model.

 What you just did.
 Moved from a read-only run to a small editable task after confirming where SASE records agent state.